Review

 "There is no evidence to corroborate the OSK Official's claim that POWs

-events from so long ago and speculating off the cuff in response to leading
+talking about events from so long ago and speculating off the cuff in response

 Page 267, “if